Accidents involving Semi-trucks Often Involve More Responsible Parties than Common Car Accidents

 Receiving a Proper Settlement

 Trucking companies realize that even a minor truck accident can involve large claims.
 Many of these companies have rapid response teams that will arrive at the scene of the accident as soon as possible to start gathering evidence that is favorable to their case.
+To protect your interests, it is crucial to gather evidence yourself, such as photos, eyewitness statements, and accident reports, to support your claim and negotiate a fair settlement.

 Their side will have access to the truck black box containing time logs and accident details.
 These details may be critical in securing a settlement.
 If you’re involved in a truck accident, it will be easier to gain access to this information with an experienced attorney on your side.

 Most times insurance companies will offer a lump sum payment to settle the claim.
 They do this because they know that litigation is expensive.
 Also being experienced in this field, they know what kind of a judgement the court will award.
 Usually they offer a small fraction of what they think the court verdict will be.
+Settlements may include compensation for medical expenses, lost wages, and property damage resulting from the accident.

 An insurance company may urge you to settle for a meager sum before you get a chance to consult an attorney first.
 Additionally, accepting a settlement from one insurance company may bar you from receiving a settlement from another insurance company.

 It is always worth remembering that insurance companies have lawyers who are looking after their interest and their interest alone, no matter how cooperative, friendly, and empathetic they may seem.
+If a fair settlement cannot be reached, taking legal action may be necessary to pursue the compensation you deserve.

 Contact an Experienced Truck Accident Lawyer

 In Florida, there is a statute of limitations that allows a survivor of a truck accident to file a personal injury lawsuit within four years from the date of the accident.
 For wrongful death lawsuits, that period is two years.
 A person who was incapacitated prior to the accident has seven years to file a case.
+Third party claims can also arise from a workplace accident, not just truck accidents, especially when injuries are caused by defective products.

 Photo by Nigel Tadyanehondo